morphismtech/squeal/README.md

 ## testing

-start postgres on localhost port `5432` and create a database named `exampledb`.
+Start postgres on localhost port `5432` and create a database named `exampledb`.

 `stack test`

+## contributing

+We welcome contributors.
+Please make pull requests on the `dev` branch instead of `master`.
+The `Issues` page is a good place to communicate.

 ## usage